marcellbarsony/marcellbarsony.github.io/content/pages/about.md

 path = "about"
 +++

-I am Marcell, IT Security Operations Engineer with 2 years of demonstrated international experience in IT Security and with 6 years in IT overall.
+I am Marcell, IT Security Operations Engineer with 2 years of demonstrated international experience in IT Security (and with 6 years in IT overall).

 Since December 2017, I am working for an industry-leading multinational professional services company - managing IT Security-related tasks and processes, providing professional IT services for more than 13,000 people in 19 countries.